oz123/blogit/docs/source/index.rst

 used static site generator, jekyll is written in Ruby, and has only a mere ~4800 lines of code [#]_.

-Blogit, does all what they do, with a hubmle ~320 lines of code, in beatiful Python.
+Blogit, does all what they do, with a humble ~320 lines of code, in beautiful Python.
 A simple code, which is simply a wrapper around Jinja2 and Markdown.
 That is Unixy.
 It does not invent it's own template language, rather it uses the really good and established `Jinja2 template engine <http://jinja.pocoo.org/>`_.